NIDA-AACAP Resident Training Award in Substance Use Disorders, supported by the National Institute on Drug Abuse (NIDA) and sponsored by AACAP

 - Candidates must not have any current or previous significant, individual project funding in the field of child and adolescent mental health.
 Candidates should not have had previous or simultaneous funding from the National Institutes of Health (NIH) or other research funding sources.
 Eligible candidates will not have a career development award.

-- Applicants must either be AACAP members or have a membership application pending (not paid by the award) and agree to submit a proposal for a poster presentation on his or her activities or project for, and attend AACAP's 70th Annual Meeting in New York, NY, October 23-28, 2023.
+- Applicants must either be AACAP members or have a membership application pending (not paid by the award) and agree to submit a proposal for a poster presentation on his or her activities or project for, and attend AACAP's 72nd Annual Meeting in Chicago, IL, October 20-25, 2025.

-- Applicants must agree to attend the NIDA Clinical Trials Network's Annual Meeting date to be determined in Spring, 2023 in Bethesda, MD.
-Cutting edge research will be presented at the NIDA CTN Annual Meeting and awardees will have the opportunity to network with other clinicians and researchers in the field.
+- Applicants must agree to attend the NIDA Clinical Trials Network's Steering Committee Meeting date to be determined in in Bethesda, MD, date TBD.
+Cutting edge research will be presented at the NIDA CTN Steering Committee Meeting and awardees will have the opportunity to network with other clinicians and researchers in the field.

-- Recipients must submit a poster on preliminary work for the NIDA CTN Steering Committee meeting in Spring 2023.
+- Recipients must submit a poster on preliminary work for the NIDA CTN Steering Committee meeting.

-- All applicants must be available to attend by teleconference an orientation provided by The Bizzell Group, on behalf of NIDA, on December 16, 2022.
+- All applicants must be available to attend a virtual orientation meeting held by The Bizzell Group, on behalf of NIDA, on January 15, 2025.

-- The trainee is required to participate in 4 quarterly meetings to discuss the progress of the trainee with their perspective projects.
+- The trainee is required to participate in 3 virtual group check-in meetings to discuss the progress of their dissemination projects.

 - All applicants are responsible for ensuring their own adherence to all federal research regulations, certifications and assurances.
 Institutional agreement of acceptance of their role and responsibility for the oversight of the award and proposed activities will be requested through the application process.